-The annual Perseid meteor shower peaks each year around the 11th, 12th, and 13th of August — that will be next Sunday through Tuesday nights.
+The annual Perseid meteor shower peaks each year around the 11th, 12th, and 13th of August — that will be next Monday through Wednesday nights.
 Be sure to take your young astronomers out for a look!

 Individual Perseids may leave a short streak or may cross the entire sky, but they will all appear to radiate from the direction of the constellation Perseus, which rises in the northeast about 11 p.m. at this time of year.
 Your Backyard Guide to the Night Sky has handy charts that will help you orient yourself to the sky overhead.

-Meteor showers like the Perseids occur when the earth in its orbit around the sun crosses the trail of debris left behind by a comet making its orbit around the sun (that’s why they occur at the same time each year).
+Meteor showers like the Perseids occur when the earth in its orbit around the sun passes through the trail of debris left behind by a comet making its orbit around the sun (that’s why they occur at the same time each year).
 In the case of the Perseids, the parent comet involved is Comet Swift–Tuttle, which orbits the sun once every 133 years.
 (It last came through the inner solar system in 1992.)
 You and your students can learn all about meteors and meteor showers in general on the website of the American Meteor Society — here are some of their resources:

 - ➢ Meteor Showers – Introduction (amsmeteors.org)